Skip to Main Content

 Admission Access

 The seats for this track are limited by student-to-faculty ratio guidelines for clinical education settings.
 Minimum standards for safety are set by the Florida Legislature, and additional determinations for safe practice are made by the program with direction and recommendation from the hospitals, the community of interest, and our partners.
-We currently offer up to 42 Accelerated Prelicensure (APL) seats each semester (spring, summer, & fall) at the main campus in Jacksonville.
-This track is not available at the Palm Coast site.
+We currently offer up to 50 Accelerated Prelicensure (APL) seats each semester (spring, summer, & fall) at the main campus in Jacksonville.

 Admission Requirements